 Potential applicants should register their interest in applying with the campus Fulbright Program Administrator.
 This helps to ensure that the applicant stay informed of deadlines, requirements, and opportunities.

-To register, send an email to Fulbright@austin.utexas.edu containing the potential applicant's name, email address, phone number, academic status (i.e. undergrad, grad, alumnus), country or region of interest, and area of study or research topic.
+To register, take the REGISTRATION SURVEY (opening April 1 2015).
+The survey asks the applicant's name, email address, phone number, academic status (i.e. undergrad, grad, alumnus), country or region of interest, and area of study or research topic.

-The applicant should go to the Fulbright U.S. Student Program website (https://us.fulbrightonline.org/home.html) for country summaries, information about preparing an application, and starting May 1, to being the online application process.
+The applicant should go to the Fulbright U.S. Student Program website (https://us.fulbrightonline.org/home.html) for country summaries, information about preparing an application, and starting May 1, to begin the online application process.

 If you are not currently enrolled, but have graduated from UT Austin, you have the option to either apply through the Fulbright Program Advisor or At-Large.
 We recommend that alumni apply through our campus Fulbright Program Advisor.